kumakichi/gop-wiki/Error-Handling.md

 And the most interesting thing is, the return error contains the full error stack.
 So it is very easy to position what the root cause why we got the error.

-How these `ErrWrap expressions` works?
+How these `ErrWrap expressions` work?

 All `ErrWrap expressions` supposes that `expr` (in most case, it is a function call) has multiple values (val1, val2, ..., valN), and valN can be assigned to an error variable.